engakob/AI-Q-Reinforcement-Learning-Snake/README.md

 # Snake Reinforcement Learning Project using Q-Learning

-This is a simple Artificial Intelligence project, using Q-Reinforcement Learning to teach a program how to play arcade game snake and eventually reach a super-human level of accuracy and wins.
+This is an Artificial Intelligence project, using Q-Reinforcement Learning to teach a program how to play arcade game snake and eventually reach a super-human level of accuracy and wins.

 This code was written from scratch and not built on top or inspired by another project.